andatche/andatche.com/content/index.md

 ## This site...

-is powered by [Nanoc](http://nanoc.stoneship.org/), a simple static site generator.
+...is powered by [Nanoc](http://nanoc.stoneship.org/), a simple static site generator.
 Content is written in [Markdown](http://daringfireball.net/projects/markdown/) and processed using the [kramdown](http://kramdown.rubyforge.org) filter while the layouts are written in [erb](http://en.wikipedia.org/wiki/ERuby).
 Compilation and deployment is handled by a simple set of [rake](http://rake.rubyforge.org/) tasks and [Capistrano](https://github.com/capistrano/capistrano).
 Foundations for the layout, styling and typography are provided by Twitter's [Bootstrap CSS](http://twitter.github.com/bootstrap/) library and [jQuery](http://jquery.com/).
-Blog comments are powered by [Disqus](http://disqus.com) and I use [git](http://git-scm.com/) for version control of the whole thing.
+I use [git](http://git-scm.com/) for version control of the whole thing.
 The code is on [Github](https://github.com/andatche/andatche.com).

-On the server-side, [Apache httpd](http://httpd.apache.org/) running on [Ubuntu GNU/Linux](http://www.ubuntu.com/) hosted on the [Brightbox Cloud](http://brightbox.com).
+On the server-side, it's [NGINX](https://www.nginx.com/) running on [Ubuntu GNU/Linux](http://www.ubuntu.com/) hosted on the [Brightbox Cloud](http://brightbox.com).
 The host is dual-stacked and available via IPv4 and IPv6, hurrah!

 All generated markup is [valid HTML5](http://validator.w3.org/check?uri=referer).